Overwatering a Christmas Cactus

 Symptoms

-- limp, discolored segments
+- limp, discolored segments that feel soft and heavy rather than firm

-- segments dropping despite moist soil
+- segments dropping despite the mix still feeling moist to the touch

 Causes